USGS-WiM/wimpo/README.md

 ## Building and testing

-If applicable, explain how to build and test the applciation.
+If applicable, explain how to build and test the application.

 ## Development Workflow